RotaSmart RotaSmart

 The goal is not simply to cut hours.
 It is to align staffing to expected demand so service is protected where it matters, wasted hours are easier to remove, and managers can explain the labour decision clearly.

-• Better visibility into when to spend and when to trim
+• Better view of when to spend and when to trim

 • Coverage reviewed alongside cost